mrakgr/Trading-Journal/journal_2025.md

 12pm.
 Got it.
 I figured out where the settings are on my mobile and turned on screen lock.
 Now using MS Authenticator, I can log into the IBRK Mobile app.
 As a test I tried putting in a day limit order for RHM far below the market and it worked.

 Wonderful, I am completely safe.
 I'll be able to close out my positions in a pinch even if my PC is inoperable.

+7:40pm.
+Change of plans, I don't want to be bothered on Friday, so I am just going to do it on Monday, 8 days from now.
+The original plan was to wait 2 weeks, and then come in next week to do the rotation so I should learn from my March experience and not let myself be dragged in.
+The market has a tendency of dumping on Monday anyway, so I'll wait.

+I am 100% long either way so I shouldn't get impatient.